top of page

 Recommended Instruments

-The recommended primary instrument for this strategy in Algocloud Stockpicker is the Nasdaq100 index, which has shown the best historical results.
-However, the strategy also yields stable results with S&P 500 stocks.
+The recommended primary instrument for this strategy in Algocloud Stockpicker is the S&P500 index, which has shown the best historical results.
+However, the strategy also yields stable results with Nasdaq 100 stocks.

 Correlation

-The strategy shows an inverse correlation to reversal strategies, which is a major advantage.
+The strategy shows an inverse correlation to reversal strategies, which is an important advantage.

 The strategy involves relatively high capital engagement.